Part of our Developer Tools MCP category.

 API key required with restrictive free tier.
 You can’t try Magic without signing up and generating an API key.
 The free tier’s generation limit is very low — one reviewer burned through it in minutes of experimentation.
 At $20/month, it’s a real cost for a tool that generates individual components.
 By comparison, v0 and most AI coding agents generate UI code without per-component billing.

-Open prompt injection vulnerability.
+Open prompt injection vulnerability — security advisory now 55 days without maintainer response.
 Issue #46 (March 25, 2026) details a supply chain attack vector: a malicious component in the 21st.dev library could embed prompt injection instructions in code comments or variable names.
 When fetched by Magic MCP, these instructions enter the LLM’s context and could direct the agent to introduce backdoors, exfiltrate credentials, or modify project files.
 Mapped to OWASP LLM01 and OWASP Agentic AG01/AG07.
-No maintainer response as of April 2026.
+Zero maintainer engagement across three community comments — one commenter (May 14) asked “Is this project abandoned?
+I can’t believe nobody is responding to this.”

-[object Object] errors in component builder.
+[object Object] errors in component builder — still unresolved.
 Issues #55 and #58 (April 2026) report the primary 21st_magic_component_builder tool returning [object Object] instead of actual component code.
-This suggests a serialization bug in the current version.
-Multiple users affected.
+Multiple users affected across Windows and macOS.
+Both issues remain open with zero maintainer response.
+A community workaround exists for #58 but nothing official has shipped.

 Limited scope — single components only.
 Magic generates individual UI components, not full pages, layouts, or multi-component dashboards.
 For anything beyond a single component, you’re making multiple requests and assembling the results yourself.
 Full-page generation tools like Bolt.new and v0 handle this better.

-24 open issues, 6 open PRs, no visible triage.
+28 open issues, 7 open PRs, no visible triage — and zero commits in 3 months.
 The Gemini API compatibility issue (#37) has been open since November 2025.
-The prompt injection advisory (#46) has no maintainer response after a month.
-The issue backlog suggests limited maintainer bandwidth despite YC backing.
+The prompt injection advisory (#46) has no maintainer response after nearly two months.
+The last commit to the repository was February 17, 2026.
+The issue backlog is growing with no triage in sight.

 Gemini incompatibility.
 Issue #37 reports that Magic’s tool names violate Gemini API function calling rules, making it incompatible with Gemini-based MCP clients.
 Unfixed since November 2025.